 U.S. Customs and Border Protection to Temporarily Defer the Deadline for Import Duties, Taxes, and Fees

 Through its seven divisions, the Department of Heritage & Arts is committed to providing resources regarding COVID-19 volunteer initiatives and economic relief funds to the nonprofit sector.
 We particularly strive to focus on supporting our multicultural and diverse community of residents in Utah and the Navajo Nation, and we encourage businesses to contact our staff if we can provide any guidance in building and nurturing these inclusive relationships.

-Following Gov. Herbert’s leadership, the Utah Governor’s Office of Economic Development has marshalled its resources to help in all aspects of economic impact resulting from the coronavirus pandemic.
-The agency maintains the state’s Resources for Business on coronavirus.utah.gov and has a COVID-19 devoted webpage on its site.
+Following Gov. Cox’s leadership, the Utah Governor’s Office of Economic Opportunity has marshalled its resources to help in all aspects of economic impact resulting from the coronavirus pandemic.
+The agency maintains the state’s Resources for Business on coronavirus-stage.at.utah.gov and has a COVID-19 devoted webpage on its site.